fouziiah/Hikma-Academy/README.md

 ## Introduction

-Welcome to the Hikma Academy Website Revamp Project!
 Hikma Academy is a platform committed to fostering a deeper understanding of spiritual teachings, providing individuals with the tools to embark on a transformative journey towards enlightenment and personal growth.

 ## Project Scope